oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 }
 ```

-The verifier, after verifying the SD-JWT and applying the SD-JWT-Release, would
+The verifier, after verifying the SD-JWT and applying the HS-Disclosures, would
 process the result according to (#processing_model) and pass the following data
 to the application: